Hurence/logisland/README.rst

 +++++++++++
 Alternatively you can deploy **logisland** on any linux server from which Kafka and Spark are available

-Replace all versions in the below code by the required versions (spark version, logisland version on specific HDP version, kafka version etc.)
+Replace all versions in the below code by the required versions (spark version, logisland version on specific HDP version, kafka scala version and kafka version etc.)

 The Kafka distributions are available at this address: <https://kafka.apache.org/downloads>

-Last tested and supported version of scala version for kafka is: **2.11** with preferred release of kafka : **0.10.2.2** Last tested supported version of Spark is: **2.3.1** but you should choose the Spark version that is compatible with your environment and hadoop installation if you have one (for example Spark **2.1.0** on hadoop **2.7**) .
+Last tested version of scala version for kafka is: **2.11** with preferred release of kafka : **0.10.2.2**

+Last tested version of Spark is: **2.3.1** on Hadoop version: **2.7**

+But you should choose the Spark version that is compatible with your environment and hadoop installation if you have one (for example Spark **2.1.0** on hadoop **2.7**).
+Note that hadoop 2.7 can run Spark 2.4.x, 2.3.x, 2.2.x, 2.1.x.
 Check at this URL what is available : http://d3kbcqa49mib13.cloudfront.net/

 .. code-block:: sh

     # install Kafka & start a zookeeper node + a broker
-    curl -s https://www-us.apache.org/dist/kafka/<kafka_release>/kafka_scala_version>-<kafka_release>.tgz | tar -xz -C /usr/local/
+    curl -s https://www-us.apache.org/dist/kafka/<kafka_release>/kafka_scala_version>-<kafka_version>.tgz | tar -xz -C /usr/local/
-    cd /usr/local/kafka_<scala_version>-<kafka_release>
+    cd /usr/local/kafka_<scala_version>-<kafka_version>
     nohup bin/zookeeper-server-start.sh config/zookeeper.properties > zookeeper.log 2>&1 &
     JMX_PORT=10101 nohup bin/kafka-server-start.sh config/server.properties > kafka.log 2>&1 &